leekangsan/pinyinpod/README.md

   + `node pod.js --cedict`
     + Outputs a [CEDICT-formatted][cedict_syntax] dictionary file.
+    + Entries sorted alphabetically by pinyin.
     + Works with legacy Chinese dictionary and learning software.
     + Outfile name is `pb-cedict-ts-u8.txt`.
 Overwrites file, if exists.

   + `node pod.js --jsonfile`
     + Outputs a raw [JSON][json_home] file.
+    + Entries sorted alphabetically by pinyin.
     + You can [parse the JSON][json_parse] file contents in JavaScript.
     + You can [decode the JSON][json_decode] file contents in PHP.
     + You can [process the JSON][json_android] file contents in Android.